Concordium/concordium.github.io/source/shared/smart-contracts/guides/fallback-entrypoints.rst

 Preparation
 ===========

-Make sure to have Rust and Cargo installed and the ``wasm32-unknown-unknown`` target, together with ``cargo-concordium`` and the Rust source code for a smart contract module you wish to compile.
+Make sure you have the Rust source code for a smart contract module you wish to add a fallback entrypoint to.
+You also need to have the following installed:

+- Rust
+- Cargo
+- The ``wasm32-unknown-unknown`` compiling target
+- ``cargo-concordium``

 .. seealso::